Metric Program Synthesis: Conclusion

-We presented a new synthesis technique, called \emph{metric program synthesis}, and used it to solve the inverse CSG problem.
-The key idea behind our technique is to use a distance metric to cluster similar states together during bottom-up enumeration and then perform program repair once a program that is ``close enough'' to the goal is found.
+We presented a new synthesis technique, called \emph{metric program synthesis}, that performs search space reduction using a distance metric.
+The key idea behind our technique is to cluster similar states during bottom-up enumeration and then perform program repair once a program that is ``close enough'' to the goal is found.
 In more detail, our approach constructs a so-called \emph{approximate finite tree automaton} that represents a set of programs that ``approximately'' satisfy the specification.
 Our method then repeatedly extracts programs from this set and uses distance-guided rewriting to find a repair that exactly satisfies the given input-output examples.

 Our proposed synthesis algorithm is intended for domains that have two key properties: (1) the DSL contains many programs that are semantically similar, and (2) programs that are semantically similar also tend to be syntactically close.

-We have applied our proposed synthesis framework to the inverse CSG domain which satisfies the key assumptions underlying our approach.
-Our evaluation in this domain shows that our proposed technique is much more effective in this setting compared to existing synthesis algorithms.
-In particular, our approach can solve $78\%$ of the benchmarks, whereas its closest competitor can only solve around $8\%$.

-There are several interesting directions for future work.
-First, we are interested in applying our approach to other domains that contain many semantically similar programs that are also syntactically close.
-Second, we are interested in exploring improvements to our approach for the inverse CSG domain so that we can synthesize even more complex scenes.
-Finally, we are interested in automated refinement techniques that can be used to adaptively refine the radius of clusters during bottom-up enumeration, with the goal of improving scalability even further.
+With this intuition in mind, we have instantiated our synthesis framework in three different domains (inverse CSG, regular expression synthesis, and tower building) by defining suitable distance metrics.
+Our evaluation shows that our tool, \name, outperforms prior domain-agnostic FTA-based techniques in these domains.
+Furthermore, we compare our approach against domain-specific synthesizers and show that the performance of \name is competitive with these tools despite not utilizing any training data or domain-specific synthesis algorithms.